KeyuLong96/DST5/README.txt

-This is the assessment 5 of Data Science Toolbox.
+## This is the assessment 5 of Data Science Toolbox.

+The members of group are Keyu Long, Yewei Yuan, Mateusz Janczak, Kostas Anstasakis.

 The data is huge ~500GB what make a great project to build data science portfolio.